MichaelAkridge-NOAA/model-card-template/README.md

 - 🔄 Automated GitHub Actions workflow for Quarto rendering
 - 📈 Support for data visualization
 - 🎯 Focus on key metrics and explanations
+- Metrics are displayed in dashboard-style value boxes using the provided CSS classes.

 ### How to Use